mliarakos/lagom-scalajs-example/README.md

 def echo: ServiceCall[Source[String, NotUsed], Source[String, NotUsed]]
 ```

 This is a service call that uses a streaming request and response.
 The client creates a `Source` that repeats a message for a user defined number of times.
-The `Source` is streamed to the service that returns another `Source` that echos back all the messages.
+The `Source` is streamed to the service and the service returns another `Source` that echos back all the messages.

 In the `client-js` project: